HryhoriiKyrylchenko/forja-platform/docs/setup.md

 ```

 Run Keycloak.
-- Create a Realm: Your system will operate within a specific realm (e.g., forja).
+- Create a Realm: Your system will operate within a specific realm `forja`
-- Configure the created realm.
+- Create a new client in the created realm `Forja.Api` (You can get client secret in a section 'Credentials')
+- Create roles.

 7. **Setup MinIO**